Mint is an art space, a mobile exhibition project and a curatorial duo, initiated by Emily Fahlén and Asrin Haidari.

 Initiated by Emily Fahlén and Asrin Haidari, in cooperation with ABF Stockholm, Konstfrämjandet Stockholm and the Swedish Labour Movement’s Archives and Library.
 Exhibitions, study groups and happenings will take place over the course of 2019.
 As the practice of a museum relates to – and is in dialogue with – its collection, Mint allows its program to be inspired and directed by the history of the building and its events, struggles, organisations and cultural expressions.

-The initiative is in many aspects collective, and happens in dialogue with a newly-formed study group focusing on workers’ art as a concept both historical and contemporary (Margareta Ståhl, Masha Taavoniku, Christina Zetterlund, Rikard Heberling and Ingela Johansson), curator Jenny Richards’ research project Outsourcing the Body at Konstfack, researcher Christina Zetterlund’s project on collective design histories, the association Arbetsskrivarna (Proletarian writers) among other individuals and organisations.
+The initiative is in many aspects collective, and happens in dialogue with a newly-formed study group focusing on workers’ art as a concept both historical and contemporary (Margareta Ståhl, Masha Taavoniku, Christina Zetterlund, Rikard Heberling and Ingela Johansson), curator Jenny Richards’ research project Outsourcing the Body at Konstfack, researcher Christina Zetterlund’s project on collective design histories among other individuals and organizations.
 The vision is for Mint to become a collecting meeting place for art, education and struggle for a new time, and for art to reclaim its space in the activities of the ABF building.

 Mint can be reached by lift (K2) and accessible toilets are available on all floors.